How To Remove Primer From Wood? (4 Methods)

 However, you should follow the manufacturer’s instructions when applying it.
 If the instructions state to wipe off the excess after application, you should.

-How Long Before You Can Re-apply It?
+How Long After You Remove Primer You Can Re-apply it?

 If you power washed the wood, it’s best to leave it for at least 24 hours because the surface needs to completely dry before you can re-paint it.